Jaia07/GitHubCloneProject/README.md

 This is the description of my repo.
+Now working on branching, making changes and resolving merge conflicts.
+Modification in the main branch.